What Can One Person Do, When 7.4 Billion Are Frying The Planet?

 by Franke James

 This visual essay was first published in 2010 as “What Can One Person Do, When 6.8 Billion Are Frying The Planet?”
-Now, two years later we have 7 billion on the planet, and the issue of climate change is more relevant than ever.
+Now, seven years later we have over 7.4 billion on the planet, and the issue of climate change is not going away.

 How can YOU take action?
 What’s YOUR plan?